siavashBigdeli/DDE/README.md

 # Tutorial on DDEs using TensorFlow2

-This is a brief tutorial on learning density (un-normalized) estimates using denoising density esimators (DDEs, [article here](https://arxiv.org/abs/2001.02728)).
+This is a brief tutorial on learning density (un-normalized) estimates using denoising density esimators (DDEs):

+Article: Learning Generative Models using Denoising Density Estimators ([pdf](https://arxiv.org/abs/2001.02728)) by S. A. Bigdeli, G. Lin, T. Portenier, L. A. Dunbar, M. Zwicker

 | Samples from dataset | Learned density during training | learned density gradient field |
 | --- | --- | --- |